cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Attribute Type Registry {#atttype}

 IANA has created a new registry titled "CBOR Attribute Type Registry" under the new heading "CBOR Certificate".
-The registration procedure is "Expert Review".
 The columns of the registry are Value, X.509 Attribute Type, and Reference, where Value is an integer and the other columns are text strings.
+Only positive values can be regisrered.
+For values in the inteval [1, 23] the registration procedure is "IETF Review".
+For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+---------------------------------------+